-Unsure Of A Job, Healthcare, Social Secuirty, Medicare, Medicaid, Making Ends Meet?
+Unsure Of Your Future, Healthcare, Social Secuirty, Medicare, Medicaid, Making Ends Meet?
 Fed Up With Washington?
-Not knowing the truth.
+Not knowing The Truth.
 It's Time For A New Advocate..

 Based on this experience and the hard work that lies ahead as an Non-Partisan candidate, there needs to be changes for the middle class and the lower income of every race in regards to extensively increasing job training programs geared towards new job opportunities and jobs.
 I plan to introduce legislation that is more favorable for the employees by your increasing wages so you can earn a living for yourself and your families.
 In other words, it benefits everyone including businesses who recognize that it does work as to the morale and productivity.
 We need to make changes so that it is not one sided for the top 1% but for everyone because in the long run it really works for a more inclusive economy that benefits everyone.
 We need to make changes so that elections cannot be bought (Citizen United/Gerrymandering) or manipulate your vote to favor a certain candidate.
 We need to accommodate our veterans who are having difficulty qualifying for VA housing especially one group...The Vietnam Vets.
 It is still hard for the Vietnam Veterans to get the attention they need in order to help them get housing and benefits that they are due.
 Presently, looking at solutions at the Las Vegas VA.
 We need to make changes to expand social security by increasing the cap of $114,000 for those who make $250,000 or higher so everyone pays their equitable fair share or .025% of their income.
 If anyone tells you we need to cut Social Security or raise the age is absolutely incorrect.
 Capping is the best solutions as compared to other options for the middle class and lower income families.
 We also need to make changes in our educational system and provide means to lower the cost of a college education, common sense immigration reform, and racial equality.
 There are many more issues to be worked on and I will be very focused on the issues that matter to all of us especially the middle class, those who inspire to become middle class and those who are trying to find a way to make decent wages in order to live.
 There are more details about these issues and others at the following link...